SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 Before digging into the actual development of the authentication logic in the Bot Powered ACE, it's important to understand how the authentication flow works.
 Whenever you configure an OAuth connection for your Bot, when the user signs in there's a popup dialog (both on desktop and on mobile) taking care of the actual authentication.
 The dialog allows the user to authenticate against the target Identity Provider.
 Then, it returns a magic code (a sequence of numbers), which you can then use in your own Bot code to acquire a token through the OAuth connection.
-When the configured Identity Provider is Microsoft Entra ID (also known as Azure Active Directory) the handling of the magic code is automatic and you need to use it in your code to acquire a token.
+When the configured Identity Provider is Microsoft Entra ID (previously known as Azure Active Directory) the handling of the magic code is automatic and you need to use it in your code to acquire a token.
 For other Identity Providers, the user needs to copy the value of the magic code and provide it manually to your ACE.
 It's up to you to provide a custom button to do so.
 When the user selects the button, you can show a custom UI and collect the magic code in the logic.
 Once you have the magic code, you can acquire an actual access token.
 At the time of this writing, you need to manually define the UI to collect the magic code value.
 In fact, there isn't any native component or Card View template to do that.
 Even when you use Microsoft Entra ID, in case the user's browser blocks cookies, the end user needs to manually copy the magic code value in the clipboard.
-Then, they need to provide it to the Bot Powered ACE via a custom "Complete sign in" button and a custom developed user experience.
+Then, the user needs to provide the magic code to the Bot Powered ACE via a custom "Complete sign in" button and a custom developed user experience.
 The following diagram explains how the authentication flow works.

 ![The flow diagram explaining how the authentication process works in Bot Powered ACEs depending on the different types of OAuth connections configured.](./images/Bot-Powered-ACEs-SignIn-Flow-Diagram.png)